 Add the green beans and stir for 5 more minutes.
 Serve and enjoy!

-If you love green beans as much as I do, try this Keto Green Bean Casserole for a yummy low carb dinner!
+If you love green beans as much as I do, try these other delicious variations!

-Don’t forget to try some of our other delicious, low carb side dishes:
+Try some of our other delicious side dishes:

 Sauteed Green Beans and Mushrooms